rech/abacus/README.md

 ```

+## Roadmap

+* Fixed 64 and Fixed 128 data types
+* All tests used for Real precision numbers enabled and configured for Fixed precision numbers with suitable margins for error and all passing.

 ## License

 Abacus is licensed under the **[MIT License][mit]**; you may not use this software except in compliance with the License.